rewardenv/reward/docs/environments/initializing-magento2.md

     ```

     ``` note::
         Use of 2FA is mandatory on Magento ``2.4.x`` and setup of 2FA should be skipped when installing ``2.3.x`` or earlier.
-Where 2FA is setup     manually via UI upon login rather than using the CLI commands above, the 2FA configuration email may be retrieved from `the Mailhog service <https://mailhog.reward.test/>`_.
+Where 2FA is setup     manually via UI upon login rather than using the CLI commands above, the 2FA configuration email may be retrieved from `the Mailbox service <https://mailbox.reward.test/>`_.
     ```

 10. Launch the application in your browser: